 5. Evaluate the Fund’s Infrastructure

-The logistics behind wine investment are as crucial as the wine itself.
-Ensure the fund offers:
+The logistics behind wine investment are just as important as the wine itself.
+Make sure the fund you’re considering has the right infrastructure in place to protect your investment.

 - Professional Storage Facilities: Temperature and humidity-controlled environments.